cqels/vision/README.md

 ```
 @article{Kien2021proceedings,
-  title={Proceedings of NeurIPS 2021 Workshop on Data-Centric AI,
+  title={Fantastic Data and How to Query Them
   author={Trung-Kien, Tran and
           Anh, Le-Tuan and Manh, Nguyen-Duc and Jicheng, Yuan and
           Danh, Le-Phuoc},
+  booktitle = {Proceedings of NeurIPS 2021 Workshop on Data-Centric AI}
   series={Workshop Proceedings},
   year={2021}
 }